-Many chillable red-wine lovers are familiar with the gamay grape—and the rest should be.
-If you love pinot noir, zweigelt, or other light-bodied red wines, this one’s for you.
-Gamay provides the backbone to some of the most refreshing and thirst-quenching red wines on the planet.
+If you love pinot noir, zweigelt, or other light-bodied red wines, the gamay grape is for you.
+It provides the backbone to some of the most refreshing and thirst-quenching red wines on the planet.
 Although long synonymous with Beaujolais, gamay is finding its footing in a handful of regions outside of France, though as always, knowing which producers to select, both from within France and beyond, is crucial.

 What Is Gamay?